-The mission of the Camp Nejeda Foundation is to enhance the lives of children with diabetes and their families by providing a fun and educational camping experience in a safe environment.
+The mission of the Camp Nejeda Foundation is to enhance the lives of people with type 1 diabetes and their families through education, empowerment, camaraderie, supportive programs, and fun.

-At Camp Nejeda youth with diabetes are given the opportunity to live, if only for one or two weeks, in a world where having diabetes is the norm and where there is no need to explain blood sugar testing, finger pricks, insulin injections, ketones, 'lows' (insulin reactions), boluses or 'carb' counting because everyone here already understands.
+At Camp Nejeda, youth with diabetes are given the opportunity to live, if only for one or two weeks at a time, in a world where having diabetes is the norm and where there is no need to explain blood sugar testing, finger pricks, insulin injections, ketones, 'lows' (insulin reactions), boluses or 'carb' counting.
+Everyone here already understands!

-At Camp Nejeda children with diabetes are free to be just children.
-This normalizing of their condition combines with both formal and informal educational moments to promote good diabetes management and healthy, active living.
+Here, children with diabetes are free to be just children.
+This normalizing of their experience combines with both formal and informal educational moments to promote good diabetes management and healthy, active living.

-The addition of our Family Camps, Day Camps, Spring and Fall Weekend programs and Survive and Thrive Bootcamp for Adults with type 1 diabetes offered throughout the year provides the empowering fellowship and educational opportunities for individuals with type 1 diabetes of all ages and for their families.
+The addition of our Family Camps, Day Camps, Spring and Fall Weekend programs and Survive and Thrive Bootcamp for Adults with type 1 diabetes offered throughout the year expands the empowering fellowship and educational opportunities for individuals with type 1 diabetes of all ages and their families.

 As the only facility of our kind in New Jersey and its neighboring states, Camp Nejeda hosts children, teens and families from across the region.
 While most are from New Jersey, New York and Pennsylvania, we have regular campers from Connecticut, Delaware, Maryland, Virginia and elsewhere.
 Diabetes does not discriminate based on race, religion, gender, geography, or class and neither does the Camp Nejeda Foundation.
 We welcome our campers from all walks of life and all backgrounds.